-A brand new feature, AI@vitalis, will be a special day devoted to AI and tomorrow’s technology; the perfect venue to get up to speed on ways AI can help to improve the quality of care for patients while making for better conditions for staff, and improving the scope of healthcare systems.
-It also provides a valuable opportunity to discuss the challenges of change, purchasing, technical reliability and security, and trust in the new technology.
+A brand new feature, AI@vitalis 2018 was a special day devoted to AI and tomorrow’s technology; the perfect venue to get up to speed on ways AI can help to improve the quality of care for patients while making for better conditions for staff, and improving the scope of healthcare systems.
+It was also a valuable opportunity to discuss the challenges of change, purchasing, technical reliability and security, and trust in the new technology.

 From traditional healthcare to AI

 New technology calls for liaison between disciplines and work operations within a patient-centred philosophy/regime.
-The day’s activities will see clinics, companies, patients, decision- makers, and people involved in technical and clinical research projects discussing how these otherwise independent systems can change the patient’s “journey” through, and perception of, the care system.
+Clinics, companies, patients, decision-makers, and people involved in technical and clinical research projects discussed how these otherwise independent systems could change the patient’s “journey” through, and perception of, the care system.

 Quite simply, everyone employed by a municipality or county council, who is involved in the development of care in which digital technology plays an important part.
-The special day sets out to highlight the entire care chain with a cross-border perspective.
+This special day highlighted the entire care chain with a cross-border perspective.